odoo/documentation/website/publish/multi_website.rst

 .. note::
-    When switching, you are taken to the same domain path in the other website (e.g. /shop/myproduct).
-If this URL is not used there, you will be redirected to a 404 page but suggested to create a new page from there.
+    When switching, you are redirected to the same domain path on the other website (e.g.,/shop/myproduct).
+If this URL is not used, you will be redirected to a 404 page but suggested to create a new page from there.

 Add features
 ============

-The website apps you install (e.g. Slides, Blogs) are made available in all your websites.
-You can of course keep them hidden in one website by removing the menu item.
+The website apps you install (e.g., Slides, Blogs) are made available on all your websites.
+You can, of course, keep them hidden in one website by removing the menu item.

 Each website comes with a high range of specific options in the settings.
-First select the website to configure.
+First, select the website to configure.

 .. image:: media/multi_website05.png
   :align: center